zerobounce/zero-bounce-pascal/README.md

 - [ ] explain how to run tests
 - [ ] explain how to build library
 - [ ] explain how to install library
+- [ ] tell about ZbException being returned by every method, in case of anything -